Servicerobotics-Ulm/ComponentRepository/ComponentWebotsMobileRobot/README.md

 ### keyboard control:

-* set [internal parameter webots](#internal-parameter-webots) keyboardControl to true
+* set [internal parameter webots](#internal-parameter-webots) keyboardControl to true (default in most Systems)
-* click in graphical window of webots (to select one of several mobile robots, click on it)
+* click on the robot in the graphical window
 * press <kbd>X</kbd> or <kbd>C</kbd> to turn on acceleration mode or fixed speed mode (the robot will now stop moving on its own, waiting for you to press a key)
 * press <kbd>W</kbd> or <kbd>&#8593;</kbd> to move forwards
 * press <kbd>S</kbd> or <kbd>&#8595;</kbd> to move backwards